mspviraj/UWPProjectTemplates/README.md

 **FixUps**

-When the Visual C# Project Template is used to create a New Project all the namespaces are converted to the New Project name but the Packages.appxmanifest still contains template names so I replace the word UWPShellTemplate with <New Project Name> in these places:
+When the Visual C# Project Template is used to create a New Project all the namespaces are converted to the New Project name but the Packages.appxmanifest still contains template names so replace the word UWPShellTemplate with <New Project Name> in these places:

 1. Application tab
 	* Display name